 Real property taxes are paid in arrears (meaning at the end of the year) in Florida and are not assessed until November of the year for which they are due.
 Therefore, when a closing takes place between January and the first week in November, the amount of the current years property taxes are unknown.
 As a result, the parties base the tax proration on the prior year’s amount.
 When the tax bill is finally received, the parties should re-prorate the taxes if necessary.
 At closing, the parties usually sign a re-proration Agreement agreeing to re-calculate the taxes owed.
 At closing, it is customary to use the maximum allowable discount when prorating taxes.

 Note: If the home’s assessed value has been artificially suppressed under the “Save-Our-Homes” amendment to the Florida Constitution, the buyer can expect a large jump in ad valorem taxes within two years.
 The buyer should contact the local tax assessor before closing for an estimate of their new tax obligation.

 Article VII 6, of the Florida Constitution and F.S.
 196.031 contain what is known as the homestead exemption.
-It provides that $50,000 of the value of homestead will be exempt from property taxes, which results in the $50,000 being subtracted from the assessed value of the home for purposes of calculating ad valorem taxes due on the property.
+It provides a homeowner with an exemption against taxation on up to $50,000.00 of the value of their residence.
+Meaning, $50,000.00 is subtracted from the assessed value of the home for purposes of calculating ad valorem taxes due on the property (under the law, its actually $25,000.00 and another $25,000.00 for a combined $50,000.00 of exemption, but the second $25,000.00 is not exempt from school district taxes).
 A new homeowner must apply to the tax assessor’s office to obtain this exemption.
 Also, because of the “portability” provision in a 2008 amendment to the Florida constitution, a homesteaded owner may now move up to $500,000.00 of tax exemption from one Florida home to the next.